When it comes to OSes for gaming, Windows OS by Microsoft is the most popular option out there.

 Imagine you’re playing counter strike.
 If you have a high mouse acceleration set at that time, you will move your mouse with more-than-required force and will miss your target easily.

 The second issue is related to overall gaming, rather than just FPS.
 We develop muscle memory for specific tasks, only by doing those tasks over and over again.
 Same is the case with PC gaming.
 When we play games, our hands do instantaneous work through keyboard and mouse because we’re used to playing with that mouse and keyboard.

 Now imagine you have messed up with mouse acceleration and now all of a sudden you’re having the problem in even properly navigating through your game.
 Considering these two reasons, it’s a no-brainer that you should disable mouse acceleration feature for once and all.

 - Go to Control Panel > Hardware and Sound > Devices and Printers

-- In Devices and Printers section, your mouse will be listed under Devices area.
+- In the Devices and Printers section, your mouse will be listed under Devices area.
 Sometimes it will labelled just as Bluetooth Device, or USB device, instead of its proper name.

-Now that you have opened your mouse settings, simply go to pointer options tab, and uncheck the checkbox against Enhance pointer precision.
+Now that you have opened your mouse settings, simply go to the pointer options tab, and uncheck the checkbox against Enhance pointer precision.
 Click on Apply, and you’re good to go.